shakrmedia/petal/README.md

 ## Author
 - **Hansol Kim** (zvuc) : https://github.com/zvuc/
-- and the Shakr Dev team
+- with help and support from the Shakr Dev team

 ## License